 As a rule, internal management reporting at RBI is based on the current organisational structure.
-This matrix structure means that each member of the Management Board is responsible both for individual countries and for specific business activities (country and functional responsibility model).
-A cash generating unit within the RBI Group is a country.
-The presentation of the countries includes not only subsidiary banks, but all operating units of RBI in the respective countries (such as leasing companies).
-Accordingly, the RBI management bodies - i.e. the Management Board and the Supervisory Board - make key decisions that determine the resources allocated to any given segment based on its financial strength and profitability, which is why these reporting criteria are an essential component in the decision-making process.
-Segment classification is therefore also undertaken in accordance with IFRS 8.
-The reconciliation contains mainly the amounts resulting from the elimination of intra-group results and consolidation between the segments.
+This matrix structure means that each member of the Management Board is responsible both for individual countries and for specific business activities.
+A cash generating unit (CGU) within the RBI Group is a country.
+The presentation of the countries includes the operating units of RBI in the respective countries (in addition to subsidiary banks, e.g., also leasing companies).
+Accordingly, the RBI management bodies - Management Board and Supervisory Board - make key decisions that determine the resources allocated to any given segment based on its financial strength and profitability, which is why these reporting criteria are a material component in the decision-making process.
+The segments are also presented accordingly in compliance with IFRS 8.
+When assigning countries to the individual reportable segments, in addition to long-term economic similarities such as equity risk premiums, potential market growth and net interest margins, the expected risk and return levels are also taken into account when allocating resources.
+According to IFRS 8.12, it is also required that the following economic characteristics are taken into account when composing the reportable segments.
+The countries are combined into a reportable segment if the products and services offered are the same.
+In addition to the uniform production processes and sales channels, the target groups such as corporate customers, private customers and institutional customers are also similar in the individual segments.
+Banking regulations in each country are mainly monitored by central banks.
+In all countries, the central bank is responsible for formulating and implementing monetary policy, maintaining financial stability, and regulating the banking sector.
+The reconciliation contains mainly the amounts resulting from the elimination of intragroup results and consolidation between the segments.